Skip to content

 Catch-all Petty Misdemeanor Statute

-Most criminal and traffic statutes include a penalty provision, but now if the legislature forgets to include one, the below statute provides a general penalty.
+Most criminal and traffic statutes include a penalty provision, but now if the legislature forgets to include one, the statute below provides a general penalty.
 So if a statute prohibits specified conduct without specifying a penalty, it’s a petty misdemeanor under this statute.
 Overly broad?

 Minn.
 Stat. §645.241 (2022)